 I was offered* to complete the Bio Sculpture beginners course which I couldn’t wait to get started.
 This course is suitable for those who have never done any beauty training, starting completely from scratch, perfect for those wanting a career change, work suitable for fitting around family etc.

-Day two was our gel intro training.
 We went over the nail preparation again and was taught about the types of gels available to use as there are various strengths, depending on what you want to use it for and the nail type.
 We were taught how to apply the gel with various techniques as a solid colour, shimmer and a French manicure.

-Day three was our gel training.
 We went over everything we did on day two to ensure our techniques where correct and where we needed to alter things.
 We had plenty of practice on each other and our washing up gloves.

 After the three days training, we were given six weeks to practice before our assessment.
 For the assessment there is a written test and the practical demonstrations.
 I was sent a link to my written test to complete online at home.
 Once this was done, the results where sent to head office and my tutor could also access the results.
 For the practical part, I had to take a model with me, who’s nails I had given a gel overlay to 2-3 weeks previous.
 These nails where assessed on how they were growing out then I was assessed on removing them, my preparation of the nail afterwards for a new overlay and then the overlay with a colour overlay, French overlay, shimmer overlay and a silk repair.
 (That is the 3 day course assessment).
 I also paid extra to do my lengthening training (one day) so within the overlay assessment I also had to show how to lengthen using the gel, tips and an infill.

 I’m pleased to say that I passed and I am really enjoying my new venture.
-It’s lovely to have a career that I can fit around Lucas and also be able to take it wherever we may move to in the future.
+It’s lovely to have a career that I can fit around children and also be able to take it wherever we may move to in the future.

 I would completely recommend Bio Sculpture if you are thinking of training, I absolutely love their products and what they stand for.
 I also loved that my training place only allows 8 students at a time, ensuring that we are taught properly and given full attention.